anibalgomezprojects/balerocms-enterprise/docs/README.md

 ### Bower Components

-To install your javascript libraries, use:
+To install/update your javascript libraries, use:

 $ bower install